morgen-peschke/trans-factsheet/README.md

       restrictive bathroom bill anyway.
 * **[Family Research Council compilation](https://downloads.frc.org/EF/EF16F27.pdf)** - cites 25 instances of men going
   into female bathrooms
-    * Most if not all of the stories they cite do NOT involve or even MENTION trans people; this is by-and-large a compilation of CIS men harrassing women
+    * Most, if not all, of the stories they cite do NOT involve or even MENTION trans people; this is by-and-large a compilation of CIS men harassing women
         * While the FRC argues that the problem itself is in fact cis men exploiting a perceived loophole, most of their "examples" lack any connection to bathroom bills regardless.
     * Even if every single incident involved a trans person, this does barely anything to justify bathroom bills.
 25